psych251/old_website/project.md

 ## Project Phases / Template

 Your project writeup must use the RPP [replication report](https://docs.google.com/document/d/1i_SaXaHCvix_7dujukefXzUG4qvVB6Vn59pL9ZVnb0g/edit) format.
-Please write this up as an Rmd and render it to RPubs for all submissions.
+Please write this up as an Rmd using [this template](https://drive.google.com/file/d/0ByYgo-oSCKlWT005c2p0Z0Y5Unc/view) and render it to RPubs for all submissions.

 Phases of the project:
 * Pilot A: non-naive participants.
 Collect "data" from you and/or your friends to guarantee that you are logging data correctly.
 Code up your planned analyses and confirm that you can run them on your data.
 Posting on the MTurk Sandbox will help with this step if you're using cosub and javascript.
 * Pilot B: Live on Turk.
 You need TA approval to get here.
 They will distribute turk credentials, and the class gmail login so that you can monitor.
 Once you are at this step you can also write to your author and ask for paradigm feedback.
 * Final data collection: You need approval from me AND your TA to go ahead and do this.
 You ALSO need to preregister your report.
 You'll do this by creating an OSF page for your project, link your github account including your replication report with the analyses, the planned N, etc. and then register the repository - thus, timestamping the whole thing.

+As you prepare to turn in each pilot, please fill out the checklists in the tabs of the [project planning sheet](https://docs.google.com/spreadsheets/d/1dxDElfrBD7PRJNX6FnUy9w0ps1PglNwm9lbVx6VcDUU/edit#gid=1904341871).

 ## Final Presentations

 Final presentations will be 6 minutes plus 4 minutes for questions.

 Slides go in [this folder](https://drive.google.com/open?id=0B49TdRlL2Z3EbzVNc1RwTGlob00).
-They should be an update of what you've done before, with some of the intro compressed so you can share what you've learned via your piloting and (hopefully) what your results are.
+They should be an update of what you've done before, with some of the intro compressed so you can share what you've learned via your piloting and what your results are.

 ## Emailing for Materials